William Montgomery McGovern: Academic career

 At age 30, McGovern became assistant curator of the anthropology department at Chicago's Field Museum of Natural History.
 Two years later, was appointed a professor of Political Science at Northwestern University, a position he would hold for the rest of his life.
 As Professor of Far Eastern Studies his classes were perpetually oversubscribed, given his eminence and popularity.
 His lectures were never dull and frequently peppered with anecdotes from his time in the far east, particularly in Tibet and Japan.
 He insisted that his pupils learn at least one or two kanji characters a week as he carefully illustrated them on a large chalkboard at the front of the lecture hall and explained their meanings as he drew them.
 His students considered themselves fortunate to have landed a spot in one of his classes.
 His son, William M. McGovern jr., followed him into academia teaching law at Northwestern University School of Law in the early 1960s.

 Between his time as a war correspondent during the Sino-Japanese War and the entry of the United States into World War II, McGovern lectured on government at Harvard University.
-In 1941, he published "From Luther to Hitler: The History of Fascist-Nazi Political Philosophy".
-During the post-War years, McGovern lectured on military intelligence and strategy at the Naval, Air and Army War Colleges.
+In 1941, he published From Luther to Hitler: The History of Fascist-Nazi Political Philosophy.
+During the postwar years, McGovern lectured on military intelligence and strategy at the Naval, Air and Army War Colleges.

 Reputed to speak 12 languages and deaf in one ear, McGovern was an academic celebrity known for outlandish foreign dress and holding court in Northwestern's University Club.

 Death

 McGovern died after a long illness in Evanston at age 67 on December 12, 1964.
+He was buried at Memorial Park Cemetery in Skokie.